AntimatterNova/Weather-Tracker/README.md

 # Project Description
 This is a lite web application which allows you to search up the current weather and five day forecast for you're local area.
-Ths application also saves previous searches in your browser's local storage.
+This application also saves previous searches in your browser's local storage, and presents them as clickable button.

 ## Page Preview
 This is what the page should look like when launched properly, or viewed on a web browser.